go to site

 • Assure: the ability to take usage and interval events and provide near real-time rating of usage events/data.
 Assure collects all of the utility data—the bills and the interval data—and automates the analysis and payment of bills.
 Assure provides assessment and superior insights to inform contract negotiations with energy suppliers and optimize power spend.

-Industries Served by Current
+watch Industries Served by Current

 • Municipal